cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

     }
     ```

     The game passed as an argument is **not** saved in storage here, even if it was updated.
 Only its fields in memory are adjusted.
 The _before_ and _after_ games are saved in storage.
-It is advised to do a `SetStoredGame` after calling this function to avoid having a mix of saves and memory states.
+Do a `SetStoredGame` after calling this function to avoid having a mix of saves and memory states.
 The same applies to `SetNextGame`.

 2. A function to send to the tail: